JosLaw/valerie-mehong/README.md

 ## **Testing**

-The site has been tested on laptop and mobile phone devices, using a Google Chrome browser with no issues noted.
+The site has been tested on a variety of devices and browsers to check all functions work correctly.
+These include the following:
+ - Laptop on Google Chrome browser
+ - Android mobile phone on Google Chrome browser
+ - Iphone mobile phone on Safari broswer
+ - Kindle tablet on Silk on browser

 ---

 ## **Bugs**

 On deploying the site, the link to the submission page stopped working.
 On reflection it was noted the location link was incorrect.
-Location path corrected and link now working as planned
+Location path corrected and link now working as planned.

 ---